 There are 70 campsites available at Gooseberry Falls State Park.
 These sites feature a picnic table, fire ring, lantern post, and grills.
-Campers have access to restrooms with showers, drinking water on site, garbage cans/dumpsters, recycling stations, and a playground nearby.
+Campers can access restrooms with showers, drinking water on site, garbage cans/dumpsters, recycling stations, and a playground nearby.

-The campground is located near the Gitchi Gami State Trail, where you can bike or hike along Lake Superior’s shoreline for miles on end!
+The campground is near the Gitchi Gami State Trail, where you can bike or hike along Lake Superior’s shoreline for miles!
 Snowshoeing opportunities are also abundant here during the winter months, as well as ice fishing in nearby lakes.

 Parking for RVs and trailers

 If you’re bringing your RV or trailer to Gooseberry Falls, don’t worry.
 There’s a dedicated parking lot for those with large vehicles.
 The Gooseberry Falls State Park campground has two spots designated for RVs and trailers—and they’re free.

 Another option is to park at the Visitor Center.
 This might be better if you plan on visiting other attractions in the area since it’s closer to local population centers.

 See Related: Things to Do in Bloomington, Minnesota